KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\filters.py:54`

 **Description**:
-The `CommonFilters.set_contacts` method is designed to apply specific contact-related filters to a given module within the EeazyCRM system, utilizing a key to identify the relevant contacts through the `Contact.get_contact` call.
+The `CommonFilters.set_contacts` method in the `CommonFilters` class is used to set or update the contact filters in the EeazyCRM application.
+It is likely called by other methods or classes within the application that need to apply or modify contact filters.

 ---